As the world population grows, so does the demand for sustainable development and eco-friendly solutions.

 Eco-Friendly Building Materials Used in Building Construction

 The followings are Eco-friendly building materials used in the construction of Green buildings:

 Green concrete was invented to promote sustainability within the environment.
 Green concrete is made up of recycled and waste materials such as mining wastes, glass waste, mud, sawdust, burnt clay, etc.

-- This eco-friendly materials is low-maintenance and long-lasting.
+This eco-friendly material is low-maintenance and long-lasting.
 It was designed while keeping in mind the entire construction life cycle including the structural design, parameters, production, and maintenance.